wp-plugins/nextgen-facebook/readme.txt

 * Bugfixes
 	* *None*
 * Enhancements
+	* Added a test for `is_tax()` to fetch a description for custom taxonomy objects.
-	* Added WooCommerce product tags to description hashtag lists (Pro version).
+	* Added WooCommerce product tags to the description hashtag lists (Pro version).
 	* Added WooCommerce product tags and categories to Twitter Product Card labels (Pro version).
-	* Added a new EDD addon for Easy Digital Downloads products (Pro version).
+	* Added a new Pro addon for Easy Digital Downloads products (Pro version).

 = Version 7.4.5 =